 - Release all photographs and video footage of monkeys recorded at UC Davis during the company’s funding and conducting of primate experiments at the public university.
 (UC Davis has represented that Neuralink “removed…computing and storage systems” that held videos.)

-- Halt animal experiments and invest the company’s significant resources in nonanimal, human-relevant research methods.
+- Halt animal experiments and invest the company’s significant resources in the development of a noninvasive brain-machine interface.

 Specific Claims by Neuralink and Our Responses